JuanSKr/ai-voice-prompter/README.md

 Simple program for voice prompts.

 > **Important**
-> - You must have a microphone to test the programme.
+> - You must have a microphone to test the program.
 > - The keyword to activate listening is "echo".
 > - The default listening language is English.